-The latest figures cover the year to the end of February and show that superminis and hatchbacks are the most popular.
-The Ford Fiesta continues to fly out of dealerships, with the Vauxhall Corsa is chasing hard but some way behind in overall sales.
+The latest figures cover the year to the end of June and show that superminis and hatchbacks are the most popular.

 1: Ford Fiesta